thomaspoignant/go-feature-flag/cmd/relayproxy/helm-charts/relay-proxy/README.md

 ## How to use the chart.
-Please replace the file `goff-proxy.yml` in this folder by your `relay-proxy` configuration file.
+Please replace the keys `relayproxy.config` in  the `Values.yaml` to fit your configuration.
 This file will be stored as `configmap` in your cluster and be mount as a volume for the `relay-proxy`.

 After in the current folder run: